renika/-buridan-quantum-logic/empathy_draw_root_of_coexistence.md

 We do not win the game.
 We overcome the instinct to play it in order to eliminate.
 And thus… the future becomes possible.

+> **We do not defeat each other to win the game.**
+We win the game **when we stop trying to defeat one another**.
+Because the game that truly matters is not the one with winners,
+but the one where all continue to exist — with dignity, presence, and meaning.